oberhofer/luawinapi/doc/luawinapi.md

 As Lua does not support UNICODE directly we have to deal with some inconveniences aka. conversions.
 Fortunately lua has opaque strings so this is not really a problem.

+In the current version (beginning from 2.0.0) all strings are encoded as UTF-8 and converted to UTF-16 (aka. widestrings) when the strings are used.
+Conversion to/from UTF-8 is done automatically for function parameters of wrapped Win32-API functions.

+For widestrings within wrapped struct members the user has two Lua functions

+    winapi.widestringfromutf8(string or wrapped type)
+    winapi.utf8fromwidestring(string or wrapped type)

+which support the string conversion in the two directions.

 ## Wrapped Handles

 Parts of the WinAPI are kind of object oriented.
 The LuaWinAPI project tries